-As of the date of this Information Memorandum, there are two significant shareholders of the Guarantor represented in the Board of Directors with one director each: (i) Edizione S.R.L ("Edizione"), which pursuant to publicly available information on the website of the Spanish Securities Market Commission (the "CNMV") indirectly holds approximately 8.532% of Cellnex's share capital; and (ii) GIC Private Limited ("GIC"), which pursuant to publicly available information on the website of the CNMV directly and indirectly holds approximately 6.989% of Cellnex's share capital.
-Pursuant to publicly available information on the website of the CNMV directly and indirectly holds approximately 6.989% of Cellnex's share capital.
+As of the date of this Information Memorandum, there are two significant shareholders of the Guarantor represented in the Board of Directors with one director each: (i) Edizione S.R.L ("Edizione"), which pursuant to publicly available information on the website of the Spanish Securities Market Commission

+(the "CNMV") indirectly holds approximately 8.532% of Cellnex's share capital; and (ii) GIC Private Limited ("GIC"), which pursuant to publicly available information on the website of the CNMV directly and indirectly holds approximately 6.989% of Cellnex's share capital.
+Pursuant to publicly available information on the website of the CNMV, there are other significant shareholders with stakes above 3% of the share capital.